jerryweb/cs420/ex3/assign1/ReadMe.txt

 -------------------------------------    -------------------------
 1) Ray tracing triangles                  !!!no, explain!!!

-2) Ray tracing sphere                     !!!no, explain!!!
+2) Ray tracing sphere                     !!!yes, the 2D outline of the sphere is now visible!!!

 3) Triangle Phong Shading                 !!!no, explain!!!